jpillora/debator-lander/README.md

 ---

 * Are these good foundational concepts?
-* Maybe Arguments are also Claims?
 * Speaking in purely factual statements is optimal, though is it realistic?
-* What do users vote on?
-If a "fact" is true or false
+* What should users vote on?

 ---